 Before sending your kids off to camp use this basic Summer Camp Packing List to avoid forgetting any of the essentials.

 - Roll clothing and towels to save on space in the duffel bag.
 Pack extra socks, underwear and sun screen (they will probably all be used).
 Use a ziploc bag to hold any personal items that could spill on the clothing.
+You don’t need fancy packing items, kids won’t appreciate them anyway and they will probably be ruined.

 - Label everything.
 Label your kids clothing and other personal items with a sharpie marker or label maker.
-Things are going to get lost but this might help a few more items return home.
+Things are going to get lost but this might help a few more items to return home.

 - Make sure to have medications, glasses, retainer, contact lenses in the right containers and kept in a safe, convenient place at camp.
 Notify the directors of when prescription medication needs to be taken.
+Sometimes they will keep prescription medications in one area to make sure it is being taken regularly.

 Thin long sleeve shirt